evmos/evmos/x/claims/spec/04_hooks.md

 # Hooks

 The `x/claims` module implements transaction hooks for each of the four actions  from the `x/staking`, `x/gov` and  `x/evm` modules.
-It also implements an IBC Middleware in order to claim the IBC transfer action and to claim the tokens for Evmos and Osmosis users by migrating the claims record to the recipient address.
+It also implements an IBC Middleware in order to claim the IBC transfer action and to claim the tokens for Cosmos Hub and Osmosis users by migrating the claims record to the recipient address.

 ## Governance Hook - Vote Action